Three offers unlimited data plans with 5G. Deals include an unlimited data SIM at £16 per month for 12 months.

 There’s no hidden caps or limits when you use Unlimited in the UK.
 You’ll get all the access to the internet you’d normally need, without hefty bills.
 So you can binge to your heart’s content.
 But use of our services for commercial, resale or fraudulent purposes isn’t allowed.
 You can read more about this in our Terms for Three Services.

-If you’re connected to Three’s 5G network in 194 UK towns and cities, you can expect average download speeds of around 201Mbps.
+If you’re connected to Three’s 5G network in 194 UK towns and cities, you can expect an average download speed of about 201Mbps.
 Peak speeds can reach up to 1,000Mbps (1Gbps) on 5G.
-Three’s 5G network uses 100MHz of contiguous spectrum, allowing them to offer download speeds that are up to twice as fast as on other networks.
+Three’s 5G network uses 100MHz of contiguous spectrum, allowing them to offer download speeds that are up to twice as fast as other networks.

-If you’re using Three’s 4G network, it’s possible to get download speeds of up to 300Mbps.
-On 4G, speeds can vary substantially depending on your location but will typically be in the region of 20-30Mbps.
+If you’re using Three’s 4G network, you can get download speeds of up to 300Mbps.
+4G speeds can vary substantially by location but will typically be in the region of 20-30Mbps.

 Fair Usage Policy

-Within the UK, there is no fair usage limit for unlimited data on Three.
-The main restriction is you can’t use the service for “commercial, resale or fraudulent purposes”.
+Inside the UK, there’s no fair usage limit for unlimited data on the Three network.
+The main restriction is that you can’t use the service for “commercial, resale or fraudulent purposes”.

-Prior to September 2019, Three had a 1,000GB per month threshold which was used to identify non-permitted commercial usage of their service.
-This 1,000GB per month threshold is no longer in use, with Three confirming there are no data caps for unlimited data users.
+Prior to September 2019, Three had a 1,000GB per month threshold that was used to identify non-permitted commercial usage of their service.
+Three has confirmed that this 1,000GB per month threshold is no longer in place, with all of their unlimited data customers now having no data cap on their plan.

 Three has been offering unlimited data plans in the UK since 2010.
-These plans were previously referred to as all-you-can-eat data plans to emphasise the fact there were no fair usage limits.
+These plans were previously referred to as all-you-can-eat data plans to emphasise the fact there are no hidden fair usage limits.

 Comparison to Alternatives

-If you’re looking for a shorter one-month rolling plan, Three’s £24 plan is a comparatively expensive option.
-Instead, you could consider getting an unlimited data plan from either SMARTY or Superdrug.
-Both of them offer unlimited data at a lower monthly price using 4G coverage from the Three network.
+If you’re looking for a shorter one-month rolling plan, Three has a £24 unlimited data SIM.
+However, this works out to be a comparatively expensive option.
+Instead, you should consider getting an unlimited data plan from either SMARTY or Superdrug.
+They both offer unlimited data at a lower monthly price and make use of 4G coverage from Three.

-On Superdrug Mobile, you’ll get £20 back in Health & Beautycard points when you sign up, essentially making your first month free.
-On both SMARTY and Superdrug, there’s no credit check required and you can cancel your plan at any time without any penalties.
+On Superdrug Mobile, you’ll get £20 back in Health & Beautycard points when you sign up for the service.
+This essentially makes your first month free.
+In addition, there’s no credit check required on both SMARTY and Superdrug.
+You can also cancel your plan at any time without incurring any penalties.

 Other Mobile Networks

-If you’re also considering other mobile networks for an unlimited data plan, the following table shows a side-by-side comparison of your other options:
+If you’re also considering other mobile networks for your unlimited data plan, the following table shows a side-by-side comparison of other available options: